FINANCIALS

 DOUBLE-PIT LATRINES

 Our sanitation initiatives increase dignity and hygiene.
 Studies have shown that improved sanitation can add up to 20 years to the average life span.
 By working to end open defecation, streams and the environment are cleaner, communities are healthier, and children are able to attend school more regularly.
-Our double pit latrines offer a sustainable, dignified way for families and communities to improve health on all these levels.

-FUEL EFFICIENT, VENTED STOVES
+FUEL-EFFICIENT, VENTED STOVES

 TREE NURSERIES AND REFORESTATION